Anabolism: Gluconeogenesis

 Glucagon is traditionally a catabolic hormone, but also stimulates the anabolic process of gluconeogenesis by the liver, and to a lesser extent the kidney cortex and intestines, during starvation to prevent low blood sugar.
 It is the process of converting pyruvate into glucose.
 Pyruvate can come from the breakdown of glucose, lactate, amino acids, or glycerol.
 The gluconeogenesis pathway has many reversible enzymatic processes in common with glycolysis, but it is not the process of glycolysis in reverse.
 It uses different irreversible enzymes to ensure the overall pathway runs in one direction only.

 Regulation

 Anabolism operates with separate enzymes from catalysis, which undergo irreversible steps at some point in their pathways.
 This allows the cell to regulate the rate of production and prevent an infinite loop, also known as a futile cycle, from forming with catabolism.

 The balance between anabolism and catabolism is sensitive to ADP and ATP, otherwise known as the energy charge of the cell.
 High amounts of ATP cause cells to favor the anabolic pathway and slow catabolic activity, while excess ADP slows anabolism and favors catabolism.
 These pathways are also regulated by circadian rhythms, with processes such as glycolysis fluctuating to match an animal's normal periods of activity throughout the day.

 Etymology

-The word anabolism is from New Latin, with roots from ἀνά, "upward" and βάλλειν, "to throw".
+The word anabolism is from Neo-Latin, with roots from ἀνά, "upward" and βάλλειν, "to throw".